pinot-contrib/pinot-docs/operators/operating-pinot/instance-assignment.md

 {% endcode %}

 {% hint style="info" %}
-In order to use [Partitioned Replica-Group Segment Assignment](segment-assignment.md#partitioned-replica-group-segment-assignment), `replicaGroupStrategyConfig` is required.
+In order to use [Partitioned Replica-Group Segment Assignment](segment-assignment.md#partitioned-replica-group-segment-assignment), `partitionColumn` is required in `replicaGroupPartitionConfig`.
 {% endhint %}

 ## Instance Assignment for Low Level Consumer (LLC) Real-time Table